Alfred Hitchcock's 20 Best Films Ranked

 "Blackmail" is an extremely important film, being the first British "talkie."
 It started life as a silent film, then the decision was made to adapt it for sound after filming had begun; both silent and sound versions were released.
 Watching it now, the first scenes are silent, and then you can hear it transform into a talkie before your very ears (at around the 8 minute mark), which is a fascinating glimpse into the evolution of cinema.

-If you haven't seen many pre-code films, you may be surprised to learn that "Blackmail" revolves around a murder in self-defense after an attempted rape.
+If you haven't seen many pre-code films, you may be surprised to learn that "Blackmail" revolves around a murder in self-defense after an attempted sexual assault.
 It also features a thrilling chase on the British Museum roof and quite a modern relationship between the central characters — Frank, a policeman, and Alice, the "guilty" party.
 Frank, Alice, and the blackmailer himself, Tracy, are all morally complex characters, with Frank covering up for his girlfriend and Tracy being mistaken for the murderer.
 If you haven't seen much '20s cinema, you may find that the characters and plots are more intricate than you expect and, in the case of "Blackmail," that Hitchcock's favorite themes were present from the start.

 12. Shadow of a Doubt (1943)